Peter Esslemont: Life

 of the Scottish Employers Liability Co.
 He was President of the Chamber of Commerce, a J.P. for Aberdeenshire and author of Scheme for Improvement of Robert Gordon's Hospital.From 1880 until 1883, he was the Lord Provost of Aberdeen In 1884, he was a guest at Haddo House for a dinner hosted by John Hamilton-Gordon, 1st Marquess of Aberdeen and Temair in honour of William Ewart Gladstone on his tour of Scotland.

 Esslemont was first elected as the Liberal Member of Parliament for East Aberdeenshire at the 1885 general election.
-He remained an MP there until he resigned in late 1892 to take up the post of Chairman of the Fisheries Board for Scotland.
+He remained an MP there until he resigned in late 1892 to take up the post of Chairman of the Fishery Board for Scotland.